Omnia El Shakry

 Omnia El Shakry specializes in the intellectual history of the Arab world and Europe, with a special emphasis on the history of the human sciences in Egypt.
 El Shakry is a founding member of the Middle East/ South Asia Studies Program and is affiliated with the Cultural Studies and Critical Theory Programs on campus.

-El Shakry’s current research, The Arabic Freud: Psychoanalysis and Islam in Modern Egypt, traces the development of psychoanalysis and discourses of subjectivity in postwar Egypt as part of the transregional history of ideas of the self and the unconscious.
+El Shakry’s current book, The Arabic Freud: Psychoanalysis and Islam in Modern Egypt (Princeton University Press, forthcoming), traces the development of psychoanalysis and discourses of subjectivity in postwar Egypt as part of the transregional history of ideas of the self and the unconscious.
 She maintains additional research interests in gender and sexuality and visual cultures in the modern Middle East.

 - El Shakry, O. (Ed.)
 (2016) Gender and Sexuality in Islam: Critical Concepts in Islamic Studies (ed.)
 Volume I: Gender and the Ethical Subject; Volume II: Gender, Empire, and Nation; Volume III: Sexualities, Intimacy, and the Body; Volume IV: Gender, Sexuality, and Representation (London and New York: Routledge Press).